 - Lifestyle changes, such as the need to move out of your home, get help for chores or consider an assisted living facility

-- Mental health issues triggered by loss, such as depression, suicidal thoughts, anxiety or isolation (may include referral to physician and other resources)
+- Mental health issues triggered by loss, such as depression, anxiety or isolation for those who are not in crisis (see acceptance criteria)